FAQ

 For the best experience, we recommend limiting sessions to players that are within 500 miles of each other.
 Keeping all session members within a 500-mile radius allows for rhythmically tight sessions that feel like a live jam.
 However, it’s important to note that individual experiences may vary due to differences in internet infrastructure, among other factors.

-Why 500 Feet?
+Why 500 Miles?

 500 miles is an approximation.
 It really all depends on the internet infrastructure in your area.
 500 miles is about when the transmission time goes beyond our target of under 35 milliseconds.
 When you jam beyond 500 miles, data travels further through cables, you can experience signal degradation, leading to slower speeds due to processing hubs and other technological barriers that are out of our control.
 This is why you can experience frozen virtual calls and long delays on other platforms.